MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-enter-data.md

 ### <a name="entering-dates"></a>Entering Dates

-For date fields, you can either use the data picker, which lets you select a date from a calender, or you can enter dates manually.
+For date fields, you can either use the data picker, which lets you select a date from a calendar, or you can enter dates manually.
 This section provides a brief overview of how to enter dates.
 For more details, see [Working with Calendar Dates and Times](ui-enter-date-ranges.md).

 For manually date entry, you can enter two, four, six, or eight digits: